 How to apply

-Please note, there are only two funding rounds each year:
+Please note, there is only one funding round per year:

-Round – 2 (applications are open from July 1st and must be received by 30 September)
+Applications open 1 July and must be received by 30 September, 2020

 To apply, please complete one of the following applications: